n8layman/n8layman.github.io/_posts/2025-02-14-Why-are-there-so-many-Python-package-managers?.md

     note: If you believe this is a mistake, please contact your Python installation or OS distribution provider.
 You can override this, at the risk of breaking your Python installation or OS, by passing --break-system-packages.
     hint: See PEP 668 for the detailed specification.

+Which led me down a rabbit hole of learning about Python virtual environments.

+Virtual environments let you isolate project-specific dependencies from your system installation of Python.
+The benefits are
+1) if you accidentally screw something it won't disrupt the system Python environment and 2) your projects become more reproducible.

-Which led me down a rabbit hole of learning about virtual python environments.
-What started as a simple attempt to set up a new project and practice some python left me feel completely out to sea.
+Eventually, what started as a simple attempt to set up a new project and practice some Python left me feeling completely out to sea.
 After days of wrestling with pip, poetry, conda, pipenv, and virtualenv, I was left scratching my head about Python’s package management landscape.
 While choice is generally good, the sheer number of package